history-unibas/Postgresql-Project-Database/README.md

 | year | SMALLINT | no |  | First year detected in header text regions of latest transcript version |
 | yearSource | VARCHAR(40) | no | FOREIGN KEY | Identifier of text region (textRegionId) of the detected year number |

+### Geo_Address
+Elements contained in this entity represent the spatial location of HGB dossiers.
+Not all dossiers are included.
+Currently, this entity is generated based on a shapefile including all attributes contained therein.

 ## administrateDatabase.py
 This script contains functions creating the project database and its schema and to administrate it using Python scripts.